PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 > Let's try and resolve this in 10 minutes please!

-This one definitely wasn't said by anyone at PagerDuty ever.
+This one definitely wasn't said by anyone at GetYourGuide ever.
 Nope.
 Definitely not.

 On the surface this seems pretty benign.
 The executive is merely trying to motivate staff and encourage them to solve the problem quickly, right?